Duxter7/GA-English-Notes/IT English 10 (A2+).md

 ## 18-04-2025

-I was working in KIT when
+I was working in KIT when Gold Apple sent me an offer